aleph2c/miros/doc/recipes.rst

     return status

-To connect the state methods into the two different active objects, we would create the active objects and then state them in their desired states:
+To connect the state methods into the two different active objects, we would create the active objects and then start them in their desired states:

 .. code-block:: python

   ao1, ao2 = ActiveObject(), ActiveObject()
   ao1.start_at(c)
-  ao1.start_at(c2)
+  ao2.start_at(c2)

-Both ``ao1`` and ``ao2`` active objects would be linked into the map as if the described state methods were defined within the ActiveObject class itself.
+``ao1`` would act as if it owned the map, and ``ao2`` would act as if it owned the map.
+Neither would know that `their` state methods were being used by more than one active object.

 Events And Signals
 -----------------